-Since Z the key parameter controlling the conversion of 5C counts into contact probabilities, we decided to estimate its numerical value from the experimental data.
-To do this, we reasoned that adjacent restriction fragments (represented for example by pairs of beads (i,j) and (h,k) with j=h±1) can be considered to be in contact in 100% of cells, and thus that their average 5C count (3097) could provide a reasonable estimate for the numerical value of Z. Further support for this choice comes from the fact that the distribution of counts of non-adjacent fragments (expected to be in contact in <100% of cells, i.e. counts <Z) drops to zero around 3000 (Figure M3), in excellent agreement with our choice for the numerical value of Z.
+Since Z is the key parameter controlling the conversion of 5C counts into contact probabilities, we set out to estimate its numerical value from the experimental data.
+To do this, we reasoned that adjacent restriction fragments (represented for example by pairs of beads (i,j) and (h,k) with j=h±1) can be considered to be in contact in 100% of cells, and thus that their average normalized 5C count (equal to 3097) could provide a reasonable estimate for the numerical value of Z. Further support for this choice came from the fact that the distribution of counts from non-adjacent fragments (expected to be in contact in <100% of cells, i.e. with counts smaller than Z) drops to zero around 3000 (Figure M3), in excellent agreement with our choice for the numerical value of Z.